CYLALighthouse/CYLA_Assessments_Toolkit/docs/mi.md

 - **What is it:**
 	- The *Math Inventory* is a research-based, computer adaptive assessment that measures abilities and longitudinal process from Kindergarten through Algebra II.
+This is an optional assessment that schools will be facilitating to their students.
+Check with your Program Manager if this is an assessment your students will be taking.

 - **We use this to:**
 	- Group FL Students based on common skill gaps